 One of Stockholm’s most beautiful spots, Observatorielunden offers the chance to quickly escape the pulse of Drottninggatan.
 Climb up the hill and find your spot.
 Then sit, relax, and breathe in the clean air before perhaps heading up the hill further to visit the Observatory that dates back to the 1700s.
-You might even want to try the legendary waffles at Kafé Himlavalvet, which has outdoor seating April-October.
+You might even want to try the legendary waffles at Kafé Himlavalvet, which has outdoor seating between April and October.

 The Djurgården canal – Photo credit: © Anders E. Skånberg

-Located on an island all its own Djurgården is 27 square kilometres of wide open green spaces, culture to die for, and plenty of activities.
-While plenty of museums and other tourist attractions are located on the island the real treat for many is simply exploring the less busy parts of the park, where you will find wide open fields, woods to clamber through, and hidden spots where you can sit and catch your breath or have a nice picnic.
+Located on an island of its own, popular Djurgården is 27 square kilometers of wide-open green spaces, culture to die for, and plenty of activities.
+There are plenty of museums and other tourist attractions located on the island, but the real treat for many is simply exploring the less busy parts of the park.
+Here you’ll find amazing nature – wide-open fields, woods to clamber through, and hidden spots where you can sit and catch your breath or have a nice picnic.
 And of course, all the water that frames the island enhances the experience even further.

 Rålambshovsparken – Photo credit: © Jan Ainali / Wikimedia

-Known locally as ‘Rålis’, this park is a playground for everyone.
-With a skatepark, a boule court, an outdoor gym, and space for volleyball the emphasis might seem like it’s on being active but if you look around you’ll notice that the majority of people are simply laying on a blanket reading, chatting, or just relaxing.
+This park is known locally as ‘Rålis’, located in Kungsholmen, and can be described as a playground for everyone.
+With a skatepark, a boule court, an outdoor gym, and space for volleyball, the emphasis might seem like it’s on being active.
+Still, if you look around, you’ll notice that the majority of people are simply laying on a blanket reading, chatting, or just relaxing.
 The best bit is the incredible views across Lake Mälaren, and if you like swimming, you can walk to the near located Smedsuddsbadet.

 Vitabergsparken – Photo credit: © Kerstin / Shutterstock.com